OceanBase logo

 Prerequisites

-Method 1: Use the all-in-one package
+Method 1: Use the All in One installation package

 Method 2: Use the RPM package

-Method 3: Use Docker to get started with OceanBase Database
+Method 3: Use Docker

 HomeQuick StartOceanBase Community